-136 Utility responded to assist EMS with a lift assist in the 500 block of Centre Street.
+136 Utility responded to assist a resident with a flooded basement in the 500 block of Johnson Street.

 Freeland Fire Department ISO Class 3